manojpawar94/goprograminghub/_posts/_problemsolving/08-Codechef-01-problem-solviong-AGELIMIT.md

 }
 ```

-The provided Java code is a solution for the "AGELIMIT" problem on CodeChef.
+The above solution is for the "AGELIMIT" problem on CodeChef.
 The problem involves determining whether a person is eligible to take an exam based on their age.
 Here's how the code works:

 1. The `main` method reads the number of test cases (`noOfTc`) from input.
 2. For each test case, it reads a line of input containing three integers `X`, `Y`, and `A`.